 In early 2009, the residency's Abbott Northwestern Center for Clinical Simulation was completed.
 The new center was founded by the internal medicine residency program, and provides high-fidelity simulation in replica ER and ICU rooms for multi-disciplinary training of code situations, emergency management, and high-risk/low-frequency scenarios.
 The center's AV system captures scenarios, and facilitates video debriefing following the simulation sessions.

-We are constructing a brand new state-of-the-art Community & Education Center on campus to be completed in 2022.
-This center will house a new multi-room simulation center, community event spaces, and large educational venues for various activities.
-The center is an effort to not only update the original simulation facilities started by our residency program in 2009, but also to provide the neighborhood we sit in with community gathering and educational spaces that don't currently exist.
+We are completing construction of a brand new state-of-the-art Community & Education Center on campus to be completed in 2022.
+This center will house a new 5-room simulation center, community event spaces, and large educational venues for various activities.
+The center is an effort to not only update the original simulation facilities started by our residency program in 2009, but also to provide the neighborhood we sit in with community gathering and educational and meeting spaces that don't currently exist.
 This video gives a brief history of Abbott Northwestern, the neighborhood we serve, and also highlights the new simulation center the residency program and hospital are constructing.

 Residents are the core training group utilizing the simulation center, and the center is lead by the internal medicine residency faculty with collaboration from faculty in the departments of critical care, emergency medicine and nursing education.
 It allows for multi-disciplinary training and interaction between different members of the healthcare team including nursing, pharmacy, physicians, anesthesia, etc., a skill that is critical to an efficient and safe healthcare team.

 Every other Friday morning, as part of their scheduled day, the residents participate in full Dr. Blue (code/resuscitation) sessions with nursing, code pharmacists, and respiratory therapy/anesthesia.